Help others get organized, virtually

 Another option is to do a short consultation and then stay online with the client during the entire organizing session.
 Limit sessions to one or two hours, as it gets hard to look at the screen for longer than this.

-For clients who are unsure about working you virtually, consider offering a complimentary 30-minute session to see if they like organizing with your virtual support.
+For clients who are unsure about working with you virtually, consider offering a complimentary 30-minute session to see if they like organizing with your virtual support.

 Is there anything I should avoid?